Establishment

 In tomato and melon, sweetness is a major determinant of quality.
 BARD funded ARO scientists and their colleagues from North Carolina State University, ARS, UC-Davis, and the Hebrew University to identify pathway steps that may limit sugar accumulation and to try to relieve constraints by using a natural genetic variation, molecular modification, or modified agrotechniques.

-In tomato, a recessive gene that affects invertase activity and hence, sucrose accumulation was found in two wild species.
+In tomato, a recessive gene affecting invertase activity and, consequently, sucrose accumulation was found in two wild species.
 Invertase mediates the hydrolysis of sucrose.
-The gene was introduced into the fresh market and processed tomatoes by both traditional breeding and genetic engineering strategies.
+The gene was introduced into fresh-market and processed tomatoes using both traditional breeding and genetic engineering.
 Two other genes that promote fructose accumulation are being used to breed sweeter fresh-market tomato varieties.

-Another strategy was to increase fruit sugar content by increasing the content of transient starch in young fruit, using a natural variant of ADP-glucose pyrophosphorylase, a key, limiting enzyme.
+Another strategy was to increase fruit sugar content by increasing transient starch in young fruit, using a natural variant of ADP-glucose pyrophosphorylase, a key limiting enzyme.
 The variant from a wild species has higher activity for an extended period of fruit development and increases both starch and final sugar content in the fruit.
 Breeding lines with this variant are being used in breeding programs.
 In melon, invertase has a major role in establishing sucrose levels in mature fruit.
 Genetic variants were found, and two genes for the enzyme in melon fruit were cloned.
 A gene for the important fruit sucrose translocator has also been cloned.
-A previously unknown enzyme was discovered: alkaline alpha-galactosidase controls sugar import into the fruit and also has some potential in food biotechnology in removing oligosaccharides that contribute to flatulence from soybean milk.
+A previously unknown enzyme, alkaline alpha-galactosidase, was discovered.
+It controls sugar import into the fruit and shows potential in food biotechnology for removing oligosaccharides that contribute to flatulence from soybean milk.
 The gene for this enzyme has been cloned and is presently the subject of ongoing research.

 Biocontrol of Nematodes

 Nematodes cause billions of dollars in crop damage each year in the United States and Israel, while the nematicides used to reduce their numbers in the soil below economic threshold populations are being banned for environmental reasons.
 New biological and ecological approaches are needed to manage these pests.
-BARD projects have investigated the factors that attract nematodes to roots so as to reveal ways to block the attraction and thereby starve the nematodes.
+BARD projects have investigated the factors that attract nematodes to roots to identify strategies to block this attraction and thereby starve the nematodes.
 This group was the first to discover the presence of specific carbohydrate molecules on the skin (outer cuticle) of the nematode, which is thought to match up with (recognize) complementary receptors on the root surface.
-The identification, location, and characterization of these carbohydrate molecules required the use of some novel experiments.
+The identification, localization, and characterization of these carbohydrate molecules required novel experiments.

-The trait for heat tolerance was transferred from the IS5 strain to the HP88 strain of H. bacteriophora.
-The transfer was accomplished by allowing the heat-tolerant strain (IS5) to mate with the commercial strain (HP88).
+The heat-tolerance trait was transferred from the IS5 strain to the HP88 strain of H. bacteriophora.
+The transfer was achieved by mating the heat-tolerant strain (IS5) with the commercial strain (HP88).
 The new IS5 strain may be used as an effective biological control agent in warm environments.
 In addition, IS5 can be used as a genetic source for cross-hybridization with other H. bacteriophora strains.

 Biocontrol of Postharvest Decay in Fruits and Vegetables

 Over 25% of harvested fruits and vegetables are lost to postharvest decay.
 Because of health and environmental concerns, the development of biologically based alternatives to synthetic fungicides filled a critical need for the fruit and vegetable industry.
-BARD collaborative projects have focused on the development of biological control of postharvest diseases of fruits as alternative methods to chemical control.
-A new mechanism of resistance to pathogens, based on the presence of preformed antifungal compounds in the peel of unripe fruits that inhibit fungal attack, was revealed and characterized.
+BARD collaborative projects have focused on the development of biological control methods for postharvest fruit diseases as alternatives to chemical control.
+A new mechanism of pathogen resistance, based on the presence of preformed antifungal compounds in the peel of unripe fruits that inhibit fungal infection, was identified and characterized.
 Based on the findings of this research, nonpathogenic transgenic strains of Colletotrichum that enhance higher levels of preformed antifungal compounds were developed for biological control.
-Fruit were shown to be highly sensitive to pathogens or elicitors touch and responded quickly by production of oxygen species that activate the resistance process.
+Fruit was shown to be highly sensitive to pathogens or elicitor touch and responded quickly by producing oxygen species that activate the resistance process.

 Animal Husbandry

 Ruminant Reproduction — A study that is of wide significance for dairying in warm environments developed methodologies to reduce thermal stress and improve feed intake, milk production, and fertility.
-Impaired fertility under heat stress was traced to hormonal factors related to the function of the ovulatory follicle.
+Impaired fertility under heat stress was attributed to hormonal factors affecting ovulatory follicle function.
 The increasingly popular and cost-effective "timed- artificial insemination (AI) program" was initiated by this project.

 Bovine Genetics — Innovative statistical methods were developed to analyze variation and heritable traits in dairy cattle and to improve classical dairy breeding programs.
 In addition, continuation projects have initiated a shift from statistical analyses of heritability to genome mapping.
 This has directly contributed to the international bovine genome mapping program.